seepala98/Churn_Data_Enginering/README.md

 -  Connect the bigquery view created to Looker Studio to visualize the data.
 -  Create a dashboard to visualize the churn rate.
 [Looker Dashboard](https://lookerstudio.google.com/reporting/d74712e0-c8fc-4b77-a753-794ca2f49121)

+#### Key Insights:

+- High Initial Retention Followed by Rapid Drop-off:
+    - Many cohorts show high retention in the first month but experience a significant drop-off in subsequent months.

+- Consistent Retention for Some Cohorts:
+    - Some cohorts maintain a consistent number of active users over several months.
+But those seems to be related to courses that are subscribed for 24 months.
+But looks like there isnt churn in for courses.

+- Seasonal Trends:
+    - There are noticeable peaks in the number of new subscriptions during certain months.
+For instance, the cohort from "2021/01" has a significantly higher number of new subscriptions (1111 users) compared to other months.
+This could indicate a seasonal trend or a successful marketing campaign during that period.

+- Impact of External Factors:
+    - The data shows a significant increase in new subscriptions starting from "2020/04" and peaking in "2021/01".
+This period coincides with the COVID-19 pandemic, suggesting that external factors may have influenced user behavior and subscription rates.

+- Retention Decline Over Time:
+    - There is a general trend of declining retention rates over time.
+This indicates that while initial acquisition is strong, retaining users over the long term remains a challenge.

+#### Recommendations:
+- Improve Onboarding and Engagement:
+    - Focus on improving the onboarding process and engagement strategies to reduce the initial drop-off in the first few months.

+- Analyze Successful Cohorts:
+    - Investigate the strategies used for cohorts with high long-term retention (e.g., "2019/12" and "2020/12") and apply similar tactics to other cohorts.

+- Seasonal Campaigns:
+    - Leverage the insights from seasonal trends to plan marketing campaigns during peak periods to maximize new subscriptions.